 5. Finding the Right Bright Carer for You

 Now it is time to start laying the foundations in identifying the right care team.
 A smaller package of care will only have one or two dedicated carers, but a larger package may involve a team of up to 3-4 staff.

 We will start speaking to the people that we think would be a good fit.
 In speaking to our staff we will talk to them about what the proposed care arrangements look like and it is essential that they ‘buy in’ to it.
 There is little point in someone half-heartedly taking on a care package!

-Through out this process your point of contact with communicate with you regularly to let you know how we are getting on and who we have been speaking to.
+Throughout this process your point of contact will communicate with you regularly to let you know how we are getting on and who we have been speaking to.
 We will arrange with you an opportunity to take our carers out to meet you informally.
-Sometimes introductions may include Carers and Clients talking/showing what their routines look like.
+Sometimes introductions may include Bright Carers and clients talking/showing what their routines look like.